LetsPlayNow/AI-Project/app/views/static_pages/help_en.md

 #### class Unit *(object: @my_unit)*
 ![Unit](static_pages_assets/unit.png)

 Unit can walk and shoot to enemy by creating directed shells.
 In the game world Unit is shaped like a circle with a radius of @my_unit.radius.
 At this moment, all the characteristics of all units are the same.

 Unit's shoot_to consists in 2 phases:

-* Summon shell for World::SHOOT_DELAY g.s.
+* Summon shell for `World::SHOOT_DELAY` g.s.
-* Then shell appears at a distance of World::SHOOT_DISTANCE from the "border" of Unit
+* Then shell appears at a distance of `World::SHOOT_DISTANCE` from the "border" of Unit.
-It means that distance between edge of Shell and edge of Unit is World::SHOOT_DISTANCE
+  * It means that distance between edge of Shell and edge of Unit is `World::SHOOT_DISTANCE`

-*With a lack of manna for the shot, the call phase still happen*
+**If unit hasn't enough energy to shoot, the summon phase will happen anyway.**

 ```ruby
 class Unit